b38tn1k/chordtoy/README.md

 - Does [FortySevenEffect](https://github.com/FortySevenEffects/arduino_midi_library) MIDI library support transport, tempo, etc pass through?

 \* Akai and Oberheim used to make boxes that did this sort of thing and this functionality is now built into heaps of DAWs, possible some synths. my Yamaha DX doesn't

+Thank you to David Fodel for testing, advice and motivation!